qr kod na stranku

 old-age dependency ratio202344.2

-demographic pyramid FRC1 Burgundy
+population pyramid of FRC1 Burgundy

 Employment by sectors, Burgundy